HL7/davinci-alerts/source/pages/index.md

 ### Scope and Usage

 The goal of this Implementation Guide is define a technical framework for sending unsolicited  notifications to the appropriate actors when triggered by an event or request.
+The notifications should provides enough information to understand what the notification is about and to enable the Recipient to determine if and what addition steps they need to take in response to the notification.
+For example, additional steps may include:

+- a request for more information from the Sender through a FHIR RESTful query
+- creation of an encounter record in the receiving system with appropriate provenance
+- making the information available to CDS and other local services.

-It is important that the framework allow for only appropriate notification to be sent at the appropriate time and with just the right amount of information.
-This will serve to avoid "notification fatigue".
-The following table summarizes the scope of this guide:
+The following table summarizes the technical scope of this guide:

 <div class="row">
 <div class="col-sm-6" markdown="1" style="background-color: Lightcyan;">